-We have used this image of our level of biological risk and the trigger point to help us visualize how alcoholism and drug addiction occur and how they can be prevented.
+We have used this image of our level of biological risk to visualize how THC addiction occurs and how it can be prevented.

 How close am I to my trigger point?

 How do I know if I already reached my trigger point?